-North Fork Quinault Trail is a 30.1 mile heavily trafficked out and back trail located near Forks, WA that features beautiful wild flowers and is rated as moderate.
+North Fork Quinault Trail is a 30.1 mile heavily trafficked out and back trail located near Forks, Washington that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible from June until October.
 Horses are also able to use this trail.

 From Forks, travel south on U.S. 101 to North Shore Road at Lake Quinault.
 Turn left (east) and drive 17 miles to North Fork Ranger Station at the end of the road